Extreme vulnerability to intruder attacks destabilizes network dynamics: RESULTS

 $i=1,...,N+1$, where the augmented Laplacian matrix $L_{aug}$ is either equal to

 in the case that the intruder is bidirectionally coupled to the network nodes or equal to

 in the case that the intruder is unidirectionally coupled to the network nodes.
-In both \eqref{eq:Lnewbi} and \eqref{eq:Lnewuni} the vector $\bb=[b_i \leq 0]$ (at least one $b_i<0$) contains the weights with which the additional node connects to nodes $1,...,N$, with $-c=\sum_{i=1}^N b_i < 0 $.
-We refer to $c>0$ as the attack budget.
+In both \eqref{eq:Lnewbi} and \eqref{eq:Lnewuni} the vector $\bb=[b_i \leq 0]$, $\bb \neq \textbf{0}$ (i.e., at least one $b_i<0$) contains the weights with which the additional node connects to nodes $1,...,N$. {A negative (zero) weight $b_i$ indicates the presence (absence) of an adversarial connection between the intruder and node $i$.
+Furthermore, we introduce the attack budget, defined as the positive quantity $c=-\sum_{i=1}^N b_i${, which is taken to be equal to the sum of the negatives of the weights of all the connections established by the intruder with the existing network nodes.}}